-Use the template below as the first sentence of your bio to hit all three objectives right off the bat!
-You can repurpose that sentence on your social media profiles, website headings, business card, or anywhere else you need an abbreviated bio.
+Use the template below as the first sentence of your bio to hit all three objectives right off the bat.

 [Full Name] is a [job title/trade] who helps [describe your ideal customer] with [the underlying problem you solve].

 Joe Smith is a licensed real estate agent who helps out-of-town buyers make Nashville feel like home from day one.